stephanbracke/intermagnet-technical-manual/appendices/includes/adf/imagdirstructure.rst

 are much faster to access than paging through the binary records on the CD-ROM/DVD/USB.

-This sub-directory may also contain a file labeled as XXXYRK.DKA, where the XXX is the 3-letter observatory ID, the YR is the 2-character year value and the K indicates a K-Index file.
-Originally the DKA extension was used to indicate that the data were generated from a digital algorithm in an ASCII format, however subsequently these files have been used to hold both digitally derived and hand-scaled K indices.
-Since 2005 the DKA files have been created by INTERMAGNET, using data from the binary IAF file (before 2005 these files were provided by the observatories).
-The consequence is that DKA ASCII files provided by IMOs are ignored during final compilation of CD-ROM/DVD/USB.
-These ASCII K-Index files are published on, even though the data are in the binary records, because they are much faster to access than paging through the binary records on the CD-ROM/DVD/USB.

 List of changes to the structure since the first (1991) CD-ROM
 ``````````````````````````````````````````````````````````````